arnabs542/qinghaoh.github.io/_posts/2020-08-30-knapsack-problem.markdown

 ![1D](/assets/knapsack_coin_change_2_1d.png)

+[Form Largest Integer With Digits That Add up to Target][form-largest-integer-with-digits-that-add-up-to-target]

+### Permutation Sum

 The below permutation sum (yes it's permutation, ignore the wrong problem name) is not a knapsack problem, but the only difference is the loop order:

 [Combination Sum IV][combination-sum-iv]